Razer1724/docs_updated/assets/RVC/Resources/Vocal Isolation.md

 ###### ‎
 a.
 Click **Spererate!** below.
 Wait a moment for the audio to process.
 ‎
 b.
 Playable audios will then appear in the output boxes below.
-To download the output, click the three dots on the right and `Download`.
+To download the output, click the little download icon in the top right.

 - If you're extracting lead vocals, remember to download the backing ones if you wish to keep them.
 ===